 Portability and SIM Locking

 The practice of SIM locking is more common in the United States.
-Each country and carrier has their own rules.
+Each country and carrier has its own rules.
 Some carriers will unlock the phone for you after a set period.
 This restrictive practice has led many buyers to choose unlocked cell phones which sell for a premium.

 Protecting Your Data with a PIN Lock